Listen to the article

 The Internet of Things, also abbreviated as IoT, has become an important technology in recent years.
 More businesses and people are using it in various sectors.
 According to Statista, the number of IoT connected devices in 2021 was 11.3 billion up from 8.6 billion in 2019.
 This means that the internet of things has grown in relation to the number of devices, data produced and revenue generated.

-Today’s article focuses on one of the digital technologies of 4IR – the internet of things (IoT).
+Today’s article focuses on one of the emerging digital technologies – the internet of things (IoT).
 We will look at the key benefits and uses of IoT.

 What is the Internet of Things?